node-red/node-red.github.io/docs/configuration.md

  - in the default user directory: `$HOME/.node-red/settings.js`
  - in the node-red install directory

+Node-RED includes a default `settings.js` file that will be used in absence of a user-provided settings file.
+It can also be used as a starting point for creating your own settings file.
+It can be seen on GitHub [here](https://github.com/node-red/node-red/blob/master/settings.js).

 When [embedded](embedding.html), they are passed in the call to `RED.init()`.
 However, when run in this mode, certain properties are ignored and are left to the embedding application to implement.